Iraq travel advice

 Medical services and facilities

-Good health care is limited in availability.
+Good health care is not widely available.
 Medical facilities in Iraq are scarce.
 You will likely need medical evacuation in case of serious illness or injury.
+There is a risk of counterfeit medicines.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.